 • ART 385 Photography II

-All seniors enrolled in the BFA programs must exhibit their work in the annual Senior Exhibition, held each Spring and Fall semester.
+All fourth years enrolled in the BFA programs must exhibit their work in the annual BFA Exhibition, held each Spring and Fall semester.
 Students are encouraged to consult the UNCG Undergraduate Bulletin for course descriptions.

 This list outlines the schedule of courses recommended for majors in the Printmaking and Drawing concentration.
 For more information on courses and requirements, see the UNCG course bulletin.